 POST Message Action No CPU installed Install an Intel Pentium 4 Processor into the CPU socket.
 System failed CPU test Check the CPU if properly installed.
 Call ASUS technical support for assistance.
 See the "ASUS contact information" on page x.
-System failed memory test Install 184-pin unbuffered PC2700/2100/1600 DIMMs into the DIMM sockets.
+System failed memory test Install 184-pin unbuffered PC2100/1600 DIMMs into the DIMM sockets.
 Check if the DIMMs on the DIMM sockets are properly installed.
 Make sure that your DIMMs are not defective.
 Refer to section "2.5 System memory" for instruction on installing a DIMM.
 System failed VGA test Install a PCI VGA card into one of the PCI slots, or a 1.5V AGP card into the AGP slot.
 Make sure that your VGA/AGP card is not defective.
-System failed due to CPU over-clocking In JumperFree mode, check your CPU settings in BIOS and make sure you only set to the recom- mended settings.
+System failed due to CPU over-clocking Check your CPU settings in BIOS and make sure you only set to the recommended settings.
 See section "4.4 Advanced menu."